 This is a message addressed at Earth, but it'll surely touch you, too.
-After listening you'll feel grounded, peaceful and back in touch with nature a tad bit more.
+After reading, at least I hope so, you'll feel grounded, peaceful and back in touch with nature a tad bit more.

 Hello my dear friend!

-This is Daniela and I’m back with a special episode of the Science of Travel Podcast today!
+This is Daniela and I’m back with a special article on the Science of Travel Blog today!
 This is entirely dedicated to Earth, as today we celebrate EarthDay.

 The theme for EarthDay 2021 as presented by the EarthDay.org website is “Restore Our Earth”.
 EarthDay is a global environmental movement with the goal to bring awareness to the preservation of nature, to educate about climate change and to positively influence the decisions of world leaders and to empower all citizens.